-- 1) APL as Client in an APL development session, or an APL-GUI (runtime) application you write data to Excel, and perhaps go on to format and print; do further processing, eg. charts, or you read data into your APL environment from Excel. - 2) APL as Server from within another Office application (eg. Excel) you call upon APL functions to perform calculations, run an existing APL utility, read an APL-driven database etc. and return results.
-Or, you send data to an APL system and perform final processing there. - 3) Other OLE Options eg. create ActiveX controls using APL; use non-APL ActiveX objects from within APL; use ADO for database access; etc.
+APL as Client - in an APL development session, or an APL-GUI (runtime) application - you write data (eg. to Excel), and perhaps go on to format and print or do further processing, eg. charts - you read data into your APL environment (eg. from Excel) APL as Server - from within another Office application (eg. Excel) - you call upon APL functions to perform calculations, read an APL-driven database etc. and typically return results to the Office application - or, you send data to an APL system and perform final processing there only Other OLE Options eg. create ActiveX controls using APL; use non-APL ActiveX objects from within APL; use ADO for database access; etc.